 Call a Philadelphia Criminal Defense Attorney Today for Immediate Representation

 While you may believe that the charges against you are laughable due to your knowledge of your right to protest peacefully, make no mistake—you could be heavily fined and jailed.
 Offenses of flag desecration and/or insults are not to be taken lightly, and you need the assistance of an experienced Philadelphia criminal defense lawyer to ensure that these charges are beaten, and that your good name is not tarnished with a criminal record.
-We urge you to reach out to the lawyers of van der Veen, Hartshorn and Levin today for legal help.
+We urge you to reach out to the lawyers of van der Veen, Hartshorn, Levin & Lindheim today for legal help.